-A Mason jar filled with pre-measured dry ingredients for M&M cookies.
-Give the jar as a gift, and all the recipient has to do is add the wet ingredients to the contents of the jar and bake.
-Fun and festive!
+Cookie Mix in a Jar – A Mason jar filled with pre-measured dry ingredients for M&M cookies.
+Give the jar as a gift, and all the recipient has to do is add the wet ingredients and bake.

 Be sure to include instructions on how to turn the contents of the jar into a batch of cookies (see my recipe for details).
 The recipient will love having this jar on hand to whip up a batch of homemade M&M cookies with minimal effort.

-- 1½ cups all purpose flour
+- 1 ½ cups all purpose flour

 - 1 teaspoon baking powder